Playing cards featuring colorful, illustrated designs.

 Essential Craft Supplies for Gen Alpha Card-Making

-• Scissors and Cutting Tools: Safety scissors are essential for younger children, while craft knives (with adult supervision) can be used for more intricate designs.
+• Scissors and Cutting Tools: Safety scissors for little ones; craft knives (with supervision!) for the older set.

 Step-by-Step Tutorials: Fun Card-Making Ideas for Kids and Teens